Updated: Apr 29

 Conclusion of chapters 4 and 5

 There is so much theology in the last two chapters that it is hard to summarise.
 The main conclusion that I would make is to highlight John's emphasise that the lamb that was slain is both the promised messiah and also worthy of worship.
 This is encouraging for those who face persecution and martyrdom for their faith in Jesus, their struggle is not in vain!
-They are following their saviour, God himself, who humbled himself to the extent of laying down his life as a human for the freedom of all who believe.
+They are following the example of their saviour, God himself, who humbled himself to the extent of laying down his life as a human for the freedom of all who believe.

 As we face a more divided world, one where even the church often turns in on itself, how can we take the authority and power shown in the slain lamb into the world?
 In what ways do we Christians need to revisit what it really means to lay down our lives, take up our crosses and follow him?
 I'm certain we will find what it means in the next chapters of Revelation but for now, these are two questions worth pondering that I'll leave you with.